 The SCSD is committed to providing a safe, positive, productive, and nurturing educational environment for all of its students.
 The SCSD encourages the promotion of positive interpersonal relations among all members of the school community.
 Aggressive behavior, bullying, harassment, and similar acts toward a student, whether by other students, staff, or third parties is strictly prohibited and will not be tolerated.
 This prohibition includes physical, verbal (oral or written), electronically transmitted (cyber or high-tech), and psychological abuse.
 The SCSD will not tolerate any gestures, comments, threats, or actions, which cause or threaten to cause bodily harm or personal degradation.
-This policy applies to all activities in the District, including activities on school property or while enroute to or from school-approved, or school-related activity or function, such as field trips or athletic events where students are under the school's control, or where an employee is engaged in school business.
-Bullying, including cyberbullying, is defined as the systematical and chronical inflicting of physical hurt or psychological distress on one or more students and may involve: teasing; social exclusion; threats; intimidation; stalking; physical violence; theft; sexual, religious, or racial harassment; public or private humiliation; and/or destruction of property [§ 1006.147, Florida Statutes] [SCSD Policy No. 5.101]
+This policy applies to all activities in the District, including activities on school property or while enroute to or from school sponsored activities and those occurring off school property if the student or employee is at any school-sponsored, school-approved, or school-related activity or function, such as field trips or athletic events where students are under the school's control, or where an employee is engaged in school business.
+Bullying, including cyberbullying, is defined as the systematical and chronical inflicting of physical hurt or psychological distress on one or more students and may involve: teasing; social exclusion; threats; intimidation; stalking; physical violence; theft; sexual, religious, or racial harassment; public or private humiliation; and/or destruction of property (§ 1006.147, Florida Statutes) (SCSD Policy No. 5.101)